 The resort has tennis courts and two well-maintained bowling greens.
-Also available are fly-fishing, mountain biking, pony rides, canoeing trips and horse trails for the experienced and the “not-so-sure”.
+Also available are fly-fishing, mountain biking, pony rides, canoeing trips on the dam behind trees below the pool, and horse trails for the experienced and the “not-so-sure”.

-My partner and I chose to spend most of the weekend exploring the wonderful surrounds as the grasslands are ripe with famous ’Bergflowers – we loved the many aloes and the vibrant orange blooms of the plentiful Lion’s Tail, more commonly known in the area as “wild dagga”.
+Last year, my partner and I chose to spend most of the weekend exploring the wonderful surrounds as the grasslands are ripe with famous ’Bergflowers – we loved the vibrant orange blooms of the plentiful Lion’s Tail, more commonly known in the area as “wild dagga”.

 The Cavern is nationally recognised by KwaZulu-Natal Wildlife as a Site of Conservation Significance for conserving rare, endangered and endemic species, and this comes as no surprise.
 The forests are home to some 70, well-signposted tree species and attract 204 bird species, 24 of them endemic.

-Baboons are often seen out and about, and two of them had a cavort on my room’s thatched roof on Saturday afternoon.
+Baboons are often seen out and about, and two of them had a cavort on my room’s thatched roof last year.
 One can also spot eland and mountain reedbuck in the hills, and we are told a resident leopard prowls at night.